Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: The Proposed

 \subsection{Shallow-Latent Contrastive Learning via SPD Manifold Alignment}

+The unified IR model requires a single backbone to process degradations that depend on fundamentally different representational levels.
+Shallow layers primarily encode degradation-specific, fine-grained structures, whereas deeper layers become more semantic and statistically stable.
+This inherent depth asymmetry introduces representation drift when multiple degradations share the same feature space, motivating a mechanism that explicitly enforces cross-stage consistency.
+We therefore treat shallow and latent features as complementary views of the underlying signal and align them to stabilize the shared representation space, thereby improving generalization across heterogeneous degradations.

 \textbf{Shallow-Latent Feature Pairs are Naturally Contrastive Pairs.} Features extracted at different depths exhibit fundamentally different statistical properties.
-As shown in Fig.~\ref{fig:cross_layer_sim}, shallow-stage features (\eg, Scale1) present sparse and decorrelated channel distributions, while deeper layers (\eg, Scale4) become increasingly redundant and concentrated.
+As shown in Fig.~\ref{fig:cross_layer_sim}, shallow-stage features (\eg, Scale1) present \textit{sparse and decorrelated channel distributions}, while deeper layers (\eg, Scale4) become \textit{increasingly redundant and concentrated}.
 This trend is quantitatively supported by the effective rank ratio across scales, which increases from only 4.2\% ($\nicefrac{1}{24}$ at 1st Scale) to 16.1\% ($\nicefrac{31}{192}$ at 4th Scale).
-However, by compressing the deep features through a lightweight MLP, we obtain a latent representation with a significantly higher rank ratio of 36.5\% ($\nicefrac{35}{96}$), indicating a more decorrelated and expressive embedding.
-This structural disparity between sparse, localized shallow features and compressed, semantic latent ones naturally defines a contrastive pairing without requiring additional augmentation.
-We leverage this depth-asymmetric contrast to impose consistency across stages, enabling better semantic alignment and stronger representational generalization under complex degradation conditions. \textit{Note that this case study is conducted under noise degradation; however, similar trends are consistently observed for other degradations as well}.
-Please refer to our Supplementary Materials (\ie, \textit{Supp.
-Mat.}) for more details.
+However, by compressing the deep features through a lightweight MLP, we obtain a latent representation with a notably higher rank ratio of 36.5\% ($\nicefrac{35}{96}$), indicating a more decorrelated and expressive embedding.
+This structural disparity between sparse, localized shallow features and compressed, semantic latent ones naturally defines a contrastive pairing without requiring augmentation.
+We leverage this depth-asymmetric contrast to impose consistency across stages, enabling better semantic alignment and stronger representational generalization under complex degradation conditions. \textit{Note that this study is conducted under noise degradation; however, similar trends are consistently observed for other degradations as well}.
+See the appendix for more details.